If you are still using the old theme you can view the correct Knowledge Base here: https://help.easydns.com/.

 –> to confirm that their information is correct (as per Registrant Verification), and

 –> accept easyDNS [or Tucows when we are a reseller] to act as a Designated Agent for all future changes of registrant (automatic)

 **This must be a working e-mail address otherwise the process cannot be continued.
 No SMS for the new registrant.**

 2. Once the change has been approved by the New Registrant, then an e-mail from firstname.lastname@example.org will be sent to the Prior Registrant asking:

 –> to approve or decline the Change of Registrant, and

-–> opt out of the 60-day registrar transfer lock after a Change of Registrant (optional).
+–> opt-out of the 60-day registrar transfer lock after a Change of Registrant (optional).

 **For most domains on our system, the Designated Agent is enabled so the Prior Registrant won’t be receiving the confirmation e-mail.**

 3. After a change of registrant has been completed, prior and new registrant will receive a confirmation notice informing them that the change has completed.
 Even if the e-mail address of the Prior and New Registrant are the same, the policy requires this notice to be sent to in two separate e-mails.
-There is no further response required from registrants at this point of the process.
+There is no further response required from registrants at this point in the process.

 4. After a change of registrant has been completed, the domain is by default locked for transfers to a new registrar for the following 60 days.